33 Best Things to do in Skudeneshavn and Karmoy

 Derikhuset, built in 1840, is a charming old farmhouse – now a museum.
 It has a stone-walled garden and a peat cellar at the rear.

-We visited in early spring with snow still melting on the surrounding fields as the daffodils started to bloom.
+We visited in early spring, snow still melting on the surrounding fields as the daffodils bloomed.

-Just a little bit further along the road, you’ll find the path leading to the forest hikes so you can take a circular route back to Skudeneshavn through the forest.
+A little bit further along the road, you’ll find the path leading to the forest hikes, allowing you to take a circular route back to Skudeneshavn through the forest.

 Derikhuset old farmhouse in a green grass garden